-A medical skeptic has stepped forward to warn us!
-Not only about bloated marketing claims, but also about misleading & inaccurate statements by our respected medical establishment.
+A medical skeptic is speaking out to warn us!
+Not just about bloated marketing claims.
+More importantly, about misleading & inaccurate statements by our respected medical establishment.
 Read on, and you will be prepared with a large dose of skepticism.

 Most of my blogs come about when I encounter an original research article that seems significant, useful or surprising.
-However, once in a while I encounter a review article, usually by a science journalist, that is so readable and informative that I think it’s worth calling to your attention.
+However, once in a while I encounter an outstanding review article, often by a science journalist.
+Specifically, one that is so readable and informative that I think it’s worth calling to your attention.
 (Previous examples involved wine tasting, wired romance, self-driving cars and diabetes.

-This week brings one more article that, while not original research, impresses me with its insight and thoughtfulness.
+This week brings one more notable article.
+Although it’s not original research, it impresses me with its insight and thoughtfulness.
 The article is Skepticism That Cuts Both Ways by medical journalist Michael Jorrin, writing as “Doc Gumshoe.”

-Jorrin often debunks the widely-advertised but fraudulent “miracle cures” that tend to be classified as “alternative medicine.”
+Jorrin often debunks the widely-advertised but fraudulent “miracle cures” that claim to be “alternative medicine.”
 However, in this article he plays the role of medical skeptic in taking on the traditional medical establishment.

 Jorrin warns us to take all expert medical pronouncements with a shakerful of salt.
-He groups his comments under five “principles” that he uses for a measuring stick in his role as medical skeptic.
+In addition, he groups his comments into five “principles” that he uses for a measuring stick in his role as medical skeptic.

 The Medical Skeptic’s Five “Principles”